wyattferguson/pattern/README.md

 - [Cookiecutter pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) - Cookiecutter template for a Python package.
 - [Neuroinformatics cookiecutter](https://github.com/neuroinformatics-unit/python-cookiecutter) - Utility to create a basic Python project structure with tests, CI etc.

+## Upcoming Features

+After a few suggestions from community, here are the next features coming down the line.

+- Dependabot support for version and security scanning.
+- Customization guide for how to update the project to fit your specific needs better over time.
+- Cruft support

 ## Contributing

 Contributions or suggestions are more then welcome!
 If you'd like to enhance to this project, please submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.